MihaiAC/learning-react/learning_react/react_notes/React.md

 ### Key prop
 When it changes, it unmounts and re-mounts target component.
-The key is NOT passed as a prop.
+The key is passed as a prop.